Toast (honor): Usage

 In German, synonyms like "Wohl bekomm's!", "Zum Wohl!", and many versions from other languages may also be used instead of "prosit".
 The acclamation itself is also referred to as a "prosit".
 The verb form is "zuprosten", where the prefix "zu" means that the speech act is targeted at one or several people.

 In the Swabian dialect, the word has the further meaning of a belch, called a "Prositle".
 The acclamation is followed by the clinking of glasses, often linked to other rules like making eye contact.
 This ritual is commonly attributed to a medieval custom, whereby one could avoid being poisoned by one's drinking companions, as a few drops of each beverage got mixed when clinking glasses.
-There is every likelihood that this did not work.
+In all probability, this did not work.
 It was much more effective for one table to share one or more drinking vessels, a procedure which was common for a long time.

 In Danish, Swedish, and Norwegian, "prosit" is a blessing used in response to a sneeze, in the same way the English expression "bless you" is used.
+In the Netherlands, the Dutch form 'proost' is sometimes used in response to a sneeze.

 In Germany, toasting, not necessarily by words but usually just by touching each other's drinking vessels, is usually a very closely observed part of culture.
 In private company, no one should drink a sip of alcohol before having toasted all the other people at the table.
 In doing this, it is very important to look directly into the other drinker's eyes.
 Not practising this is considered rude and often, humorously, believed to attract all kinds of bad luck (e.g. "seven years of bad luck" and the like).